Royal Rumble (1994)

-The 1994 Royal Rumble was the seventh annual Royal Rumble professional wrestling pay-per-view event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 22, 1994, at the Providence Civic Center in Providence, Rhode Island.
+The 1994 Royal Rumble was the seventh annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It took place on Saturday, January 22, 1994, at the Providence Civic Center in Providence, Rhode Island—the second and final Royal Rumble held on a Saturday until the 2022 event.
 Six matches were contested at the event, including one dark match.
-This was the last Royal Rumble event that was held on a Saturday Night until January 29th 2022.

 For the 1993 event, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-The 1994 Royal Rumble match also awarded the winner the same prize, which was a match for the WWF World Heavyweight Championship at WrestleMania X, thus becoming the tradition for the annual Royal Rumble match.
+The 1994 Royal Rumble match also awarded the winner the same prize, which was a match for the WWF Championship at WrestleMania X, thus becoming the tradition for the annual Royal Rumble match.

 The main event was the 1994 Royal Rumble match.
 Lex Luger and Bret Hart were named co-winners after simultaneously eliminating each other.
-The undercard saw Yokozuna defeat The Undertaker in a Casket match to retain the WWF World Heavyweight Championship, The Quebecers (Jacques and Pierre) defeated Bret Hart and Owen Hart to retain the WWF Tag Team Championship, and Razor Ramon defeated Irwin R. Schyster to retain the Intercontinental Championship.
+The undercard saw Yokozuna defeat The Undertaker in a Casket match to retain the WWF Championship, The Quebecers (Jacques and Pierre) defeated Bret Hart and Owen Hart to retain the WWF Tag Team Championship, and Razor Ramon defeated Irwin R. Schyster to retain the Intercontinental Championship.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
+The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and one of the "Big Five", along with King of the Ring that was established in 1993.
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 1994 event was the seventh event in the Royal Rumble chronology and was scheduled to be held on January 22, 1994, at the Providence Civic Center in Providence, Rhode Island.
+The 1994 event was the seventh event in the Royal Rumble chronology and was scheduled to be held on Saturday, January 22, 1994, at the Providence Civic Center in Providence, Rhode Island.

 The Royal Rumble match generally features 30 wrestlers.
 Prior to 1992, there was no prize for winning the match.
 At the 1992 event, as the WWF World Heavyweight Championship had been vacated, the prize for the 1992 Royal Rumble match was the vacant title.
 At the 1993 event, it was decided that the winner would be awarded a match for the championship at WrestleMania IX.
 For 1994, the winner again earned a match for the WWF World Heavyweight Championship, which was at WrestleMania X, thus establishing a tradition of the Rumble winner earning a world championship match at WrestleMania.